Techtonica/curriculum/web/js-dom-methods.md

 });
 ```

-So the background of the body will be changed to blue on clicking the button.
+On button click, the background of the body will be changed to blue.

-Syntax: `target.addEventListener(type, listener [, options]);`

-If you no longer need a particular event listener, you can remove it using removeEventListener.
+If you no longer need a particular event listener, you can remove it using `.removeEventListener()`.

 ### Event Bubbling and Propagation